metabase/metabase/docs/administration-guide/databases/bigquery.md

     - BigQuery Metadata Viewer
     - BigQuery Job User (distinct from BigQuery User)

-    For more information on **roles** in BigQuery, see [Google Cloud Platorm's documentation](https://cloud.google.com/bigquery/docs/access-control).
+    For more information on **roles** in BigQuery, see [Google Cloud Platform's documentation](https://cloud.google.com/bigquery/docs/access-control).

 4. **Create key**.
 Once you have assigned roles to the service account, click on the **Create Key** button, and select **JSON** for the **key type**.
 The JSON file will download to your computer.